-Our 8-Day Koala Tour is here to guide you from Sydney to Brisbane on a route like no other.
-If you love beautiful coastal towns, long stretches of beach, learning about local culture and you want to travel Australia in style then this is the tour for you.
+The cute Koala is a total beach lover!
+Grab your towel, slap on your sunnies and journey up the East Coast from Sydney to Brisbane on this 8-Day Koala Tour.
+If you love beautiful port towns, long stretches of beach and you want to travel Australia in style then this is the tour for you.
 We’ll take you off the tourist trail with a local guide (who will share their insider knowledge) and a bunch of like-minded travellers (who will become lifelong friends) and explore everything that Aussie has to offer in style!

 So much more than just your tour guide - expect entertaining anecdotes, great recommendations, extra support and local insider knowledge.
 They know every inch of this country.
 You can't get this from a google search!